Abdallah-Zakaria/eading-notes-repo/read08.md

 - if you don't know how many times the cood should run , then use the while loop,  there is no counter in this loop.

 Do while loop
-- same as while loop, but its always run the code one time befor start the check the condition.
+- same as while loop, but its always run the code one time befor start the check the condition .